April 2026

 — Transportation — car payment, insurance, minimum fuel costs, or transit pass

-— Insurance — health, auto, any coverage you can't drop without serious risk
+— Insurance — health, auto, any coverage you cannot drop without serious risk

 — Minimum debt payments — the floor payments on any loans or credit cards